dmadunic/jhpetclinic/README.md

 Master branch contains the final version of the jhpetclinic application while specific branches exists for the various development versions.

+### Supported databases

+At the moment jhpetclinic has been tested with the following databases:

+- PostgresSQL
+- MSSQL

 ## Running jhpetclinic as docker service

 The easiest way to run jhpetclinc is as docker service.
 To run it together with Postgres (run as docker service also) modify the following